slackapi/node-slack-events-api/examples/greet-and-react/README.md

 1. Visit the URL of your development proxy
 	- ngrok or Glitch URL
 2. Click the "Add to Slack" button, and complete the installation

-Then you can invite the Bot User into a channel (e.g. `/invite @greetandreact`), and say "hi" in the channel.
+3. You can invite the Bot User into a channel (e.g. `/invite @greetandreact`), and say "hi" in the channel.
 It should respond to you.
 You can also add reactions to messages and the Bot User will send a message using the same emoji.